Author’s Note: Updated from a previous publication.

 Accreditation-related stress and anxiety are real.
 You might be able to function, and you may be able to hide it from others.
 But, how do you know if it’s starting to get the best of you?
 And what can you do about it?

-Red Flag Alert: Signs the Stress is Negatively Impacting Your Life
+Red Flag Alert: Some Signs the Stress is Negatively Impacting Your Life

 You’re surviving, but you’re not thriving.
 You may be making it through each day, but the quality of your life is suffering.
-You aren’t enjoying the things you used to enjoy.
+You’re not enjoying the things that used to make you happy.
 You feel guilty about taking the time to watch a sunset or to read a book.
 Every waking moment is spent thinking about the site visit.

 Those lights in your brain just won’t shut off.
 You can’t sleep, even though you feel exhausted.
 You’re worn out physically and mentally, but you can’t allow yourself to take even a few hours off to rest.